Cargo ship stuck in sand could remain in sea for many months

 That’s the long-range outlook of Coast Guard Cmdr.
 Matt Baer, a member of the Unified Command tasked with removing the ship that capsized in September.

+One step that helped: Large rocks were dumped around the ship to keep it from shifting during incoming and outgoing tides.
+The rate of sinking into the sand has been slowed considerably by the rocks, Baer said.

-The cleanup effort has included divers who have removed oil and other possible contaminants from submerged storage tanks.
+The Brunswick newspaper reports that divers have been going inside the capsized vessel to remove oil and other possible contaminants that could pollute area waterways.

-Baer estimated about 29 miles of coastline have been impacted from leaking oil and fuel.
+Baer estimated about 29 miles (47 kilometers) of coastline have been impacted from oil and fuel that has leaked from the ship.

-The Brunswick News reports Baer spoke at a Brunswick-Golden Isles Chamber of Commerce meeting.
+Thus far, the unified command has received between 40 and 50 reports from citizens about possible pollutants from the ship.
+Baer said the unified command responds to every report or complaint.

 Comments